MarcinMG-web/Blog-App/README.md

 After selecting a specific user we display:

-All of posts and comments pecific user.
+All of posts and comments pacific user.

 We may to add a new comment to de user posts.